YJIT - Yet Another Ruby JIT

 Requirements

-To install the Rust build toolchain, we suggest following the recommended installation method.
+If you will be changing YJIT’s Rust code, we suggest using the first-party installation method for Rust.
 Rust also provides first class support for many source code editors.

 Building YJIT